-Share-based compensation plan 2,000,000 Warrants to purchase common stock 5,250,000
+Share-based compensation plan 17,000,000 Warrants to purchase common stock 9,172,500

-8. Net Loss Per Common Share
+11. Net Loss Per Common Share

 - a.
 Basic loss per share data is computed using the weighted-average number of shares of common stock outstanding during the period.
 Diluted loss per share data is computed using the weighted-average number of common and dilutive common-equivalent shares outstanding during the period.
 Dilutive common-equivalent shares consist of shares that would be issued upon the exercise of stock options and other common stock equivalents, computed using the treasury stock method.
 The number of shares that may be issued for share-based payment awards under the Company's 2019 Long-Term Incentive Plan are excluded from the calculation of weighted average dilutive common shares for the year ended December 31, 2019, to the extent they are issued and outstanding, because their effect would be anti-dilutive. - b.
 On June 21, 2019, the date of consummation of the Spin-Off, 5,005,211 shares of the Company's Common Stock, par value \$0.001 per share, was distributed to Adynxx shareholders of record as of April 22, 2019.
 This share amount is being utilized for the calculation of basic and diluted earnings per share for all periods presented prior to the Spin-Off as no common stock was outstanding prior to the date of the Spin-Off.
-For the 2018 year to date calculations, these shares are treated as issued and outstanding from January 1, 2018 for purposes of calculating historical basic and diluted earnings per share.
-The financial statements for 2018 were adjusted herein to reflect the subsequent consummation of the spinout and the inclusion of basic and diluted earnings per share, as described above, consistent with that of 2019.
+For the year ended December 31, 2019 calculations, these shares are treated as issued and outstanding from January 1, 2019 for purposes of calculating historical basic and diluted earnings per share.
+The financial statements for 2019 were adjusted herein to reflect the subsequent consummation of the spinout and the inclusion of basic and diluted earnings per share, as described above, consistent with that of the year ended December 31, 2019.

-9. Share-based Compensation
+12. Share-based Compensation

 On August 28, 2019, the Company adopted the 2019 Long-Term Incentive Plan (the "2019 Plan").
 The 2019 Plan provides for the granting of incentive stock options, nonqualified stock options, restricted stock, stock appreciation rights ("SARs"), restricted stock units, performance awards, dividend equivalent rights and other awards, which may be granted singly, in combination, or in tandem, and which may be paid in cash, shares of common stock of the Company or a combination of cash and shares of common stock of the Company.
-The Company has reserved a total of 2,000,000 shares of the Company's common stock for awards under the 2019 Plan, all of which may be delivered pursuant to incentive stock options.
+The Company initially reserved a total of 2,000,000 shares of the Company's common stock for awards under the 2019 Plan.
+Effective as of May 26, 2020, the Board approved an increase of the number of authorized shares of common stock reserved under the 2019 Plan from 2,000,000 shares of common stock to 17,000,000 shares of common stock all of which may be delivered pursuant to incentive stock options, all of which may be delivered pursuant to incentive stock options.
 Subject to adjustments pursuant to the 2019 Plan, the maximum number of shares of common stock with respect to which stock options or SARs may be granted to an executive officer during any calendar year is 500,000 shares of common stock.